aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-projects-in-php/setting-attributes-for-new-tasks-in-php/_index.md

 ---

 ## **Aspose.Tasks - Setting Attributes for New Tasks**
-To Set Attributes for New Tasks using **Aspose.Tasks Java for PHP**, simply invoke **SetAttributesForNewTasks** module.
+To set attributes for new tasks using **Aspose.Tasks Java for PHP**, simply invoke **SetAttributesForNewTasks** module.
 Here you can see example code.

 **PHP Code**